-The focus of Criterion 4 (continuous improvement) is on the assessment of the program, not on the assessment of individual students.
+Student Outcomes provide faculty with a common understanding of the expectations for student learning.
+They also communicate to students what learning will be expected as they progress through the program.
 Assessment of the attainment of student outcomes at the program level focuses on the performances of selected and representative student cohorts.
 Program faculty gain insights into how well students are learning through the assessment of student work that demonstrates the stated outcomes.
 In general, results are reported in terms of the percentage of students in the student cohort who meet the program's student outcome thresholds.
 The program's evaluation and interpretation of the results informs decision making for the purpose of continuous program improvement.